-Ways of Gathering 2017 information Estimated number of people involved in attendance Who plans each of the listed gatherings? (list any and all worship planners, such as various lay leaders, pastors, musicians, other staff) Adult Groups or Classes New Member classes (3 in 2017); Training classes and one-on-one mentoring for new worship leaders; Lay-led Ministry Teams in Christian Education, Worship, Finance, Giving, Hospitality, and Social Justice Advocacy, 50th Anniversary Planning Team 10 completed new members' classes to join church in 2017; 7 new worship leaders trained; approx. 25 members actively involved in ministry teams Pastor plans and leads new member classes, and works with 4 experienced worship leaders who mentor worship trainees; Ministry Teams are self-directed with guidance from Pastor and Church Council Baptisms (0 last year) 0 Pastor Children's Groups or Classes Weekly during worship, fall-spring 3-8 Christian Education Ministry Team Christmas Eve & Easter Worship Evening worship on Christmas Eve; Morning worship on Easter 50 Pastor, Minister of Music, and Worship Ministry Team
+Ways of Gathering 2021- 2022 information Estimated number of people involved in attendance Who plans each of the listed gatherings? (list any and all worship planners, such as various lay leaders, pastors, musicians, other staff) Adult Groups or Classes New Member classes (2); Training classes and one-on-one mentoring for new worship leaders; Lay-led Ministry Teams in Christian Education, Worship, Finance, Giving, Hospitality, and Social Justice Advocacy 8 completed new members' classes to join church; 4 new worship leaders trained; approx. 18 members actively involved in ministry teams Pastor plans and leads new member classes, and works with committees are Church Council.
+Baptisms (1) 50 Pastor Children's Groups or Classes (0) Discontinued due to Covid.
+Christmas Eve & Easter Worship Evening worship on Christmas Eve; Morning worship on Easter 72 Christmas Eve, 90 Easter Pastor, Musicians, and Lay Leaders.